-- · Select the region.
+- · Select a region.

-- · Select the town.
+- Select a city.

 - Display of the current time

-- Manual time setting: Enter the date and time.
+- Manual time setting: enter date and time.

-- Network time
+- · Network time

-Time server: Enter the required time server.
+Time server: enter the desired time server.

-- [Save]: Save changes and return to the function selection. - [Cancel]: Return to the parameter group selection without making any changes.
+- [Save]: save changes and return to the function selection. - [Cancel]: return to the parameter group selection without making any changes.